ruvinisen/Apache_Iceberg/README.md

 # Apache Iceberg Spark Integration Setup

 This guide details how to set up the Apache Iceberg runtime JAR for use with Apache Spark.

+# Apache Iceberg with PySpark and Hive Metastore

+This guide demonstrates how to set up and use Apache Iceberg with PySpark and Hive Metastore, including:

+- Catalog configuration
+- Table creation
+- Partitioning
+- Time travel
+- Schema evolution
+- Metadata inspection

 ## Prerequisites